-In this first part of an exclusive interview with AESG's managing director, Saeed Al Abbar shares his stance on the state of the industry, and the challenges being faced globally and here in the Middle East.
+In this first part of an exclusive interview with AESG's managing director, Saeed Al Abbar shares his thoughts on the state of the industry.

 If consultants and contractors working across the industry don’t wake up to the self-perpetuated issues in the market they’ll drive the brightest talents out of the sector.

 As one such talent, Saeed Al Abbar is well placed to deliver such a frank and honest assessment of where the construction industry is heading, not just in the Middle East, but globally.

 As AESG managing director, he has overseen expansion into the GCC from an original Dubai base, opening branches in Abu Dhabi and Saudi Arabia alongside a London connection that places the specialist consultancy and commissioning company firmly on the global stage.

 It is an evolution that has seen the firm provide services for projects such as ICD Brookfield, the King Abdullah Financial District project in Riyadh, and the Yas Island masterplan.